-Another strand of research compares media characteristics.
-Munzer and Holmer (2009) investigated parallelism, immediacy of feedback, and reprocessability within text-based CMC.
+Another strand of research compares media capabilities.
+Munzer and Holmer (2008) investigated parallelism, immediacy of feedback, and reprocessability within text-based CMC.
 For coherence and mental effort, media that supported synchronicity had a positive effect, providing support for MST.
-However, for task performance, there were no significant differences between the experimental treatments, which deviates from MST.
-Finally, Carlson and George (2004) found support for MST in a study of deceptive communication when they found that participants preferred synchronous mediums when asked to detect deceptions (convergence process).
-For deceivers, participants expressed a need for asynchronous media when engaging in low-risk deceptions (conveyance process).
+But for task performance, there were no significant differences between the experimental treatments, which deviates from MST.
+Finally, in a study of deceptive communication Carlson and George (2004) found that participants preferred synchronous media when asked to detect deceptions (a convergence process) and asynchronous media when asked to engage in low-risk deceptions (a conveyance process), findings that support MST.

 Because laboratory experiments test MST on short decision-making tasks, a need remains for testing MST in field settings.
 Additionally, previous research has treated media fit as an experimental condition and not as measurable behavior.
-While research has provided evidence that media fit positively impacts communication and task performance, research has yet to examine whether training is an effective antecedent to media fit.
+While research has provided evidence that media fit positively affects communication and task performance, research has yet to examine whether training is an effective antecedent to media fit.

 Field Studies on MST

 Several field studies provide support for MST.
-For instance, Niinimaki, Piri, and Lassenius (2009) interviewed members of a global software development team who reported using mediums higher in synchronicity when they needed to “ask for clarifications”—a convergence process (p.
+For instance, Niinimaki, Piri, and Lassenius (2009) interviewed members of a global software development team who reported using media having higher synchronicity when they needed to “ask for clarifications”—a convergence process (p.
 158).
-In a follow-up, Niinimaki, Piri, Lassenius, and Paasivaara (2010) similarly found that one single medium was often not sufficient for completing tasks and activities.
-DeLucca and Valacich (2006, 2005) interviewed participants who reported low synchronous mediums were better for conveyance processes, while highly synchronous mediums were preferred for convergence processes.
-Finally, Fox, Leicht, and Messner (2010) suggest that MST has practical applications for planning physical media in the architecture, engineering, and operation industry.
+In a follow-up study, Niinimaki, Piri, Lassenius, and Paasivaara (2010) similarly found that a single medium was often not sufficient for completing tasks and activities.
+DeLuca and Valacich (2006, 2005) interviewed participants who reported that low synchronicity media were better for conveyance processes, and that high synchronicity media were preferred for convergence processes.
+Finally, Fox, Leicht, and Messner (2010) suggested that MST has practical applications for planning physical media in the architecture, engineering, and operation industry.

-Some field studies have not supported MST.
-Hung, Thi Thao Duyen, Kong, and Chua (2008) surveyed instant messaging users who considered the medium more effective for conveyance than convergence processes.
-Similarly, Muhren, van den Eede, and van de Walle (2009) interviewed senior managers of humanitarian aid organizations who reported that media with low synchronicity capabilities were not sufficient for conveyance processes.
+But some field studies have not supported MST.
+Hung, Duyen, Kong, and Chua (2008) surveyed instant-messaging users who considered the medium more effective for conveyance than for convergence processes.
+And Muhren, Van den Eede, and Van de Walle (2009) interviewed senior managers of humanitarian aid organizations who reported that media with low synchronicity capabilities were not sufficient for conveyance processes.

-Because research has revealed mixed support for MST in field settings, the present seeks to add to this research area.
-Additionally, no field studies exist that have examined the direct impact of MST on communication outcomes and team functioning.
-Therefore, the present study addresses this gap by examining MST in a classroom experiment and measuring team outcomes.
+Because research has revealed such mixed support for MST in field settings, and no field studies exist examined the direct impact of MST on communication outcomes and team functioning, I wanted to contribute to this research area by examining MST in a classroom experiment and measuring team outcomes.

 Training for Computer-Mediated Communication

-Training in the present study follows many of the principles of CMC training outlined in the computers and composition literature.
-For instance, Breuch (2002) describes a framework for computer-based instruction where she outlines the importance of not just performance, but also of contextual and linguistic factors when teaching technology.
-Duffelmeyer (2003) supports this notion that computer-based instruction should not purely rely on technical training when she outlines the importance of first-year TAs to critically explore computer integration and “not robotically follow a series of steps” (p.
+The training used in this study follows many of the principles of CMC training outlined in the computers and composition literature.
+For instance, Breuch (2002) described a framework for computer-based instruction in which she outlined the importance of not just performance but also of contextual and linguistic factors when teaching technology.
+Duffelmeyer (2003) supported this notion that computer-based instruction should not purely rely on technical training when she outlined the importance of encouraging 1st-year TAs to critically explore computer integration and “not robotically follow a series of steps” (p.
 308).
-These perspectives of computer-based instruction are particularly useful in framing the MST training described in the present study because the training focuses primarily on contextual factors (i.e., learning to match media to tasks) and less on performance (i.e., how to use a particular technology).
-Dennis et al. (2001) further support this notion of training when they argue that training should go beyond technical training and involve creating shared expectations among group members.
+These perspectives on computer-based instruction are particularly useful in framing the MST training described here because the training focuses primarily on contextual factors (i.e., learning to match media to tasks) and less on performance (i.e., how to use a particular technology).
+Dennis, Wixom, and Vandenberg.
+(2001) further supported this notion of training when they argued that training should go beyond technical training to involve creating shared expectations for group members.